CastraRegina/ars-est-in-v_rb0/README.md

   - Jack Nicholson as Edward Cole - The Bucket List (2007):
     "Three things to remember when you get older: never pass up a bathroom, never waste a hard-on, and never trust a fart."
+  - It takes nine months to have a baby, no matter how many men are working on it

 - Further ideas and variations
+  - Shape
+    - outer contour in any shape - not only rectangle, e.g. heart, hole like broken, parts showing out of the hole ...
   - Text
     - slightly skewed text
     - descriptive text (e.g. bridge, tower, window, church, river, ...)